Annotation Configuration

 Type: Class<? extends TypeHandler>

-A type handler used to specify how the value of a particular field should be processed during database operations.
+The type handler specifies how to handle specific field values during database operations.
 This property allows you to customize the conversion logic for field values to accommodate specific data types or business requirements.

 -

-When the typeHandler property is not set (i.e., the default value
+When the typeHandler property is not set (i.e., using the default value UnknownTypeHandler.class), MyBatis-Plus uses the default type handler to process field values.

-When the typeHandler property is set to a specific subclass of TypeHandler, the field will use the specified type handler for database operations.
-This can be used to handle custom types, special data formats, or non-standard database types.
+When the typeHandler property is set to a specific TypeHandler subclass, the field will use the specified type handler for database operations.
+This is useful for handling custom types, special data formats, or non-standard database types.

 Example